-MANY of the processes which we have detailed bear some resemblance to our own operations of building with materials cemented together; but we shall now turn our attention to a class of insectarchitects, who cannot, so far as we know, be matched in prospective skill, by any of the higher orders of animals.
-We refer to the numerous family which have received the name of gall-flies,-a family which, as yet, is very imperfectly understood, their economy being no less difficult to trace, than their species is to arrange in the established systems of classification.
+Many of the processes which we have detailed bear some resemblance to our own operations of building with materials cemented together; but we shall now turn our attention to a class of insect-architects, who cannot, so far as we know, be matched in prospective skill by any of the higher orders of animals.
+We refer to the numerous family which have received the name of gall-flies,-a family which, as yet, is very imperfectly understood, their economy being no less difficult to trace, than their species is to arrange in the established systems of classification; though the latter has been recently much improved by Mr. Westwood.